 All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

-Architect's Advice Report Usually for a single-issue concern such as “can we remove this wall to make a larger living area?” or “can we add an upper storey?”
+Architect's Advice Report Usually for a single-issue concern such as “Can we remove this wall to make a larger living area?” or “Can we add an upper storey?” or "Why is the roof sagging?"
+Good advice from an architect with hands-on building experience.

 Not sure? ... then call our advisor to discuss or CONTACT US online

 Avoid building headaches now and in the future.
-Your inspection report reveals more about the building than you already know and the seller or the agent will probably ever know.
+Our pre-purchase building and pest inspection report will reveal more about the building than you already know and more than the seller or the agent will probably ever know.
 When buying, this puts you in a stronger position to negotiate.

 Experienced, licensed, qualified